-In observance of Teacher Appreciation Week and in preparation for this Mother's Day, The Papillion Times sat down with mothers in the teaching profession from the Papillion-La Vista School District and their children, who also entered the profession in the district.
+In preparation for this Mother’s Day, The Bellevue Leader sat down with mothers in the teaching profession from the Bellevue Public Schools and their children, who also entered the profession in the district.
 What we heard were amazing tales of endurance and inspiration, of what it means to have a calling.

 These are their stories.

 Mother knows best

 First-year Peter Sarpy Elementary teacher Maggie Kingsley will sometimes find herself before her kindergarten classroom saying something weighty with untold import for her class.

 Other times, she’ll just be trying to corral the masses.